-Those who are able to express themselves are aware of what we are doing for them.
-Some have been under our sponsorship for more than 20 years.
+Our action plan is designed to respond to the health and education needs of our group of handicapped orphans.
+Those who are able to express themselves are aware of the improvements to their lives that the LEO Association brings.
+Some have been under our care for more than 20 years.
 Others, sadly, have only a short life.

-Having listened to Malian professionals, the LEO Association has entered into partnerships in Bamako with the Centre d’Accueil et de Placement Familial (CAPF), the Direction Nationale de la Promotion de l’Enfant et de la Famille (DNPEF), the Denkagneta Association and the NGO Santé Sud.
+Having listened to Malian professionals, the LEO Association has entered into partnerships in Bamako with the Centre d’Accueil et de Placement Familial (CAPF), the Direction Nationale de la Promotion de l’Enfant et de la Famille (DNPEF), the Denkagneta Association and the Association pour Personnes à Besoins Spécifiques (APBS).

 Between 2006 and 2022, LEO partnered with the NGO SANTE SUD in programmes to promote the cause of abandoned children to Malian authorities.
 Children are often abandoned after unwanted pregnancies.
 Survival now and in the future for abandoned orphans is difficult but even more so for those who are handicapped.

 The LEO association subsidizes the daily life of a group of disabled orphans as part of an annual tripartite partnership agreement with the Centre d’Accueil et de Placement Familial (CAPF) and its supervisory organisation the Direction Nationale de la Promotion de l’Enfant et la Famille (DNPEF).

 Up until November 2017, the CAPF was located in the centre of the city but is now to be found in the neighbourhood of Niamana (25 kilometres from the city centre).
 This establishment is the only state organisation dedicated to abandoned children in Bamako and is under the authority of the Ministry de la Promotion de la Femme, l’Enfant et la Famille (MPFEF).